jacebrowning/memegen/README.md

 ## Custom Overlays

-The `style` query parameter can also be an image URL to overlay on the default background image.
+The `style=<str>` query parameter can also be an image URL to overlay on the default background image.

 For example, <https://api.memegen.link/images/pigeon/Engineer/_/Is_this_Photoshop~q.png?style=https://i.imgur.com/W0NXFpQ.png> produces: